-Also, we may need to compensate for the lower bond yields available in 2022.
+That approach did compensate for the lower bond yields available in 2022.
 We can use these conservative high dividend stocks and ETFs as ‘bond substitutes’, potentially replacing a portfion of your bond allotment.
 It’s nice to see that bond yields have increased greatly through 2022 and should help the cause for retirees.

 That said, we should not forget the importance of total returns.
 Growth is good in any stage, especially in retirement.
 But there is nothing wrong with slanting the portfolio to some greater income.
 You may even consider some of the specialty income ETFs on the BMO site.

 Once again, retirement funding is more than tricky business, and the risks are incredible.
 You should strongly consider connecting with an advice-only planner.
 You’ll receive a plan that should provide the optimal order of retirement income harvesting (RRIF vs TFSA vs Taxable vs pensions vs other income).
 The plan will also create tax efficiency.
 There are many other financial planning considerations.

 The self-directed investor might also consider the service provided by Mark Seed from My Own Advisor.
 He runs Cashflows & Portfolios where they will provide options for that optimal retirement funding strategy.
 That service is provided for a very reasonable fee.

 If you do head to Cashflow & Portfolios, be sure to tell them Cut The Crap Investing sent ya 🙂

 Thanks for reading.
 Please leave a comment with your ideas, concerns or questions.
 Or feel free to send me a note by way of that contact form.

 How to leave your high-fee funds behind in 2022